SOUTH KOREA COUNTRY GUIDE

 In less than half a century, South Korea went from being one of the poorest countries in the world to among the wealthiest.

-After the Korean War ended in 1953, the nation grew rapidly by implementing policies that encouraged investments and exports.
+After the Korean War ended way back in 1953, the nation grew rapidly by implementing policies that encouraged investments and exports.

 South Korea impressively avoided the 2008 recession by keeping most of their consumption domestic.
 They continued to grow while many Western countries faltered.